-Tracsis can provide Vision based Survey (VBS) technology anywhere in the UK and Ireland.
+Tracsis can provide Vision-based Survey (VBS) technology for traffic counting.
 With swift deployment, accurate analysis and bespoke reporting we are market leaders.

 We use the most advanced digital equipment with machine learning algorithms that allow us to analyse complex mixed traffic situations including simultaneous road, cycle lane and footpath coverage.
-3G enabled sensors provide data collection and their connectivity gives us live access to carry out system checks and maintenance.
+3G/4G enabled sensors to provide data collection and their connectivity gives us live data and instant access to carry out system checks, maintenance and upgrades.

 Our sensors use video analytics in order to understand road scenes.
 Each sensor has an on-board camera, a processor, and 3G connectivity.
 The camera takes video continuously, and feeds this through to the processor, where machine learning algorithms are used to extract useful data from the complex video feed.
 The screen capture image below demonstrates the way the algorithm identifying objects from within the video stream.